Coletterbox/Why-I-Will-Not-See-You-Again/draftReasons.md

 - You said that you were in an abusive relationship because I called you "Sparkles the Magic Monkey."
 - You sent a "Hello??
 You there??" type of message when I didn't respond literally immediately.
 - You asked me, "What's BioShack?"

+(Wait, these were supposed to be generic, otherwise what's the point...
+TODO: Fix this!)